 Please Kevin, don’t ask why they put milk in a stomach.
 Or why the Arabs carry a stomach bag around.
 Why not just take a sheep or cow on their travels?
 But then these ancient people would not be credited with cheese invention!

 The wooden stool legs screech.
 They’re getting restless.

 ‘Let’s make some cheese.
 Kevin hold this sieve and pour the milk through.’

-I don’t risk leaving Kevin amongst the stools – I need him beside me to watch what he is doing.
+I can’t risk leaving Kevin amongst the stools – I need him beside me to watch what he is doing.
 As Kevin pours, I chant Miss Muffet’s nursery rhyme about her eating her curds and whey and hope it distracts from the pungent odour of the sour milk.
 The muslin-lined sieve fills up with creamy lumps.

 ‘Kevin, show the group your curds.’

 ‘Can the rest of you see Kevin’s curds?’

 No-one wants to see anything of Kevin’s.
 He might pin them against a wall later and ask them what they know.